poletaevvlad/Hedgehog/README.md

 passed to install.sh.

-For Windows, the binary distribution can be installed at any position of your choosing just by unzipping the archive corresponding to your processor's OS's architecture.
+For Windows, the binary distribution can be installed at any position of your choosing just by unzipping the archive.

 ## Bugs and contribution